NordicPlayground/nrf-docker/README.md

 > 🍏 _Note:_ The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.

-To use the pre-built image [`coderbyheart/fw-nrfconnect-nrf-docker:main`](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker); add `coderbyheart/` before the image name and `:tag` after.
-Replace `tag` with one of the [available tags](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker/tags) on the Dockerhub image.
+To use the pre-built image [`nrfassettracker/nrfconnect-sdk:main`](https://hub.docker.com/r/nrfassettracker/nrfconnect-sdk); add `nrfassettracker/` before the image name and `:tag` after.
+Replace `tag` with one of the [available tags](https://hub.docker.com/r/nrfassettracker/nrfconnect-sdk/tags) on the Dockerhub image.
 The only difference between the tags are which Python dependencies are pre-installed in the image based on the different `requirements.txt` files from the nRF Connect SDK repository's west dependencies.

-    docker run --rm -v ${PWD}:/workdir/project coderbyheart/fw-nrfconnect-nrf-docker:main ...
+    docker run --rm -v ${PWD}:/workdir/project nrfassettracker/nrfconnect-sdk:main ...

-The rest of the documentation will use the local name `fw-nrfconnect-nrf-docker`, but any of them can use `coderbyheart/fw-nrfconnect-nrf-docker:main` (or a different tag) instead.
+The rest of the documentation will use the local name `nrfconnect-sdk`, but any of them can use `nrfassettracker/nrfconnect-sdk:main` (or a different tag) instead.

 ### Initialize and update west dependencies